Shopping Centre Energy Audit

-Surveys tell us that more than seventy five percent (75%) of buildings are operating incorrectly, have inappropriate operating and maintenance contracts, or waste money through inefficient energy usage.
-Since your energy costs tend to rise every year, tariffs increases are threatened, and oil prices are soaring, these impact your shopping centre operating cost, and profits bottom.
+Surveys tell us that more than seventy five percent (75%) of buildings are operating incorrectly, have inappropriate maintenance contracts, or waste money through inefficient energy usage.
+Since your energy costs tend to rise every year, you face threaded tariffs and fuel prices increases, these impact your shopping centre operating cost and therefore your profit.

 .
 Personal experience indicates that the number is really nearer 100%.

-energyLAB’s shopping centre energy audit (能源審核) is a methodical benchmark of present energy consumption, it identifies energy waste, and potential cost savings.
-The purpose of an energy audit, to lower your building operating cost without sacrificing occupational comfort or lower production output.
+energyLAB’s shopping centre energy audit (能源審核) is a methodical analysis of your present energy consumption, it identifies energy waste, and cost savings.
+The purpose of an energy audit, to lower your building operating cost without sacrificing occupational comfort.
 It also should improve your energy efficiency, and potentially provide recurring cash savings that often exceed the cost of the audit.

 Registered Energy Assessor